nathaneckel/EHR_document_readiness/README.md

 The observation files in the `observations/` directory represent individual document-readiness events.

+Observations are derived from publicly shared caregiver discussions and anecdotal reports.
+Personal details are removed to preserve privacy.

 The first few observations currently contain **synthetic example cases used to illustrate the structure of the dataset**.
 These will be replaced or supplemented with real-world observations over time.

 ## Example Analysis Questions